Kristina01111000/lavendersite/README.md

 todays meeting:

-how are you doing?

 new plan is to sell starting this spring, want to place orders by spring pages that describe environments, not check boxes have add to cart buttons on pages that describe the different types of environments january is website up date, no preorder cutoff, if inventory is out, default to having them request a specific plant have it email janet when the inventory is almost out

-see if woocommerce is good with bank accounts or if paypal charges for businesses

     wireframes in email